GovTechSG/ship-hats-overview/get-started/openvpn-guide.md

 # SHIP-HATS OpenVPN Guide

-This is a guide to set up SHIP-HATS [OpenVPN](https://vpn.ship.gov.sg) on internet devices.
+This is a guide to set up SHIP-HATS [OpenVPN](https://vpn.ship.gov.sg) on Internet devices.
 All users are required to set up OpenVPN when onboarding to SHIP-HATS or when a reset is needed due to a version upgrade or other reasons.
-Users connect to OpenVPN to log in to SHIP-HATS Portal and SHIP-HATS tools such as Jira, Confluence, Bitbucket, Bamboo, Sonarqube and Nexus.
+Users connect to OpenVPN to log in to SHIP-HATS Portal and SHIP-HATS tools such as Jira, Confluence, Bitbucket, Bamboo, Sonarqube, and Nexus.

 SHIP-HATS enforces two-factor authentication for OpenVPN to provide an additional layer of security.